 - BayesOpt, a toolbox for Bayesian Optimization

-- ATM, or Auto Tune Models, a multi-data system for automated machine learning
+- ATM, or Auto-Tune Models, a multi-data system for automated machine learning

 - Hyperopt, a Python library to deal with search spaces

-This list is not full — there are many other tools which can help you to deal with automated machine learning.
-The choice of methods and algorithms highly depend on your business needs.
+This list is not full — there are many other tools that can help you to deal with automated machine learning.
+The choice of methods and algorithms highly depends on your business needs.
 So to choose a tool, start with deciding what exactly you want to automate.
 We recommend you to make this decision in cooperation with your AI partner.
 However, if you still have any doubts, feel free to ask us.

 Another important thing to do apart from choosing a tool is to collect the data.
 A comprehensive data set is essential for any machine learning solution, and the automated one is not an exception.
 Here are a few methods.

 Collaborating with a third-party company

 That’s not a universal way, it highly depends on the type of data you are looking for.
 But in certain cases, you can find a company that offers sharing data that are generated and could be further used by third-parties — by you.
 Such a partner will collect and label all the essential data and then provide you with it.